jimmcgaw/roland/README.md

 The small bit of Python code responsible for handling server-side requests and proxying to external APIs resides in app.py.

 ## TODO

+The audio files, when there are multiple that need to be played on a single beat, are loaded and played sequentially on each beat.
+This works reasonably well, but there are drawbacks.
+When the number of sounds we're playing gets numerous, there will probably be a noticeable delay in playing the sounds in a chain.
+We should load all Audio files into a buffer and play them from the buffer.

+Also, the timing of the app is handled using a setTimeout chain with a potentially dynamic interval.
+We need a better means of timekeeping (see the comment in the 'tick' method in the Beatbox component.)